SirSgtCire/Story-Engine/README.md

-Use a five card spread to create a Beat Reading, which corresponds to:
+Use a five card spread to create a Story Unit Reading, which corresponds to:
 1. Inciting Incident
 2. Complication
 3. Crisis